edrex/resume_builder/README.md

 ## Requirements

+* pandoc
-Extract a statically linked build of wkhtmltopdf to the current directory.
+* a statically linked build of wkhtmltopdf in the current directory.
 The version in Ubuntu Maverick is missing the ability to preserve hyperlinks in PDFs.